victorcocuz/snooker-board/README.md

 This screen has the following features:
 - Shows the frame and match score
-- Keeeps live track of each player's highest break, pot success and number of fouls
+- Keeps live track of each player's highest break, pot success and number of fouls
 - Highlights the player at the table
 - Shows a breakdown of all actions during the current frame, showing a visual list of all breaks.